mloosen27/https-github.com-d4rken-sdmaid-public./Setup.md

 * Email SD Maids developer and help debug the issue, in some cases SD Maid's tests can be adjusted to pass on specific systems.

+#### Cause: Moved to external storage
+[To keep compatibility with newer Android versions](https://github.com/d4rken/sdmaid-public/issues/2380), as well as older Android versions, SD Maid v5+ no longer supports being moved to external storage.

+##### Known solutions
+* Move SD Maid to internal storage.
+* Use a ROM that supplies a native sqlite binary.

 </details>